cancey/hydraulics/README.md

 # hydraulics
 Introduction to the shallow water equations

-You will a collection of jupyter notebooks, Fortran and Python scripts for simulating hydraulic processes.
+You will find a collection of jupyter notebooks, Fortran and Python scripts for simulating hydraulic processes.
 In most cases, computations are done using Clawpack.
 Clawpack can be installed on any linux and MacOs machine (it should be possible with Windows, but I have never tested).
 See:

 [www.clawpack.org/installing.html](https://www.clawpack.org/installing.html)